COVID-19 Resources and Updates

 Screenings Prior to Entering Our Health Centers

 We will screen all patients and visitors for COVID-19 (coronavirus) prior to entering our health centers.
-Staff will ask you and those in your group a few screening questions and take your temperature.
+Staff will ask you and those in your group a few screening questions.
 Your well-being is our topmost priority, and we will continue to adapt our protocol and procedures as the situation evolves.

 If you have a companion for your appointment, they will also be screened prior to being allowed to enter the building.
 Minors and adults with special needs may have one parent/guardian accompany them.
 The person accompanying the patient may not be allowed in the treatment area.

 How to Stay Informed on COVID-19 in Washoe County

 A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19 (coronavirus).
 We are stronger through these partnerships and are deeply committed to keeping our patients, as well as our team members, safe through this pandemic.

 Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.
 Learn more here.

 The Washoe County Health District is closely monitoring COVID-19 (coronavirus).
 For the latest updates for our community, please visit their website.
 If you traveled outside of Washoe County and are concerned that you might have COVID-19, call (775) 328-2427.